OthmanSefraoui/Data_story/docs/index.md

 {: .text-justify}

 ## Detailed production
 Since the above study was global, we missed the differences between countries.
 We expect some very general groups to emerge, such as developped, developping and third-world countries.
+However, we face the same problem above as with the raw world production: countries have different sizes, and to better compare them we have to take that into account.
+We need to look at the production per inhabitant to compare, say, the US and Switzerland.
+We therefore normalise by the number of inhabitants, and the unit becomes *tonnes per inhabitant*.
 {: .text-justify}

-{% include display_map_prod.html %}
+As even normalization by countries doesn't smooth the difference enough, two scales are available: linear scale and log scale.

-> Analysis: TODO
+{: .text-justify}

-However, we face the same problem above as with the raw world production: countries have different sizes, and to be able to better compare them we have to take that into account.
-We need to look at the production per inhabitant to be able to compare, say, the US and Switzerland:
+> Use the slide above the map to advance through time and watch the countries' normalized production change !
+You can also zoom in and out, and move around in the map.
+Countries in white are countries for which there is missing data.
 {: .text-justify}

 {% include display_map_prod_norm.html %}